Skip to Content

 Skilled Employment Attorneys Assisting Workers in Philadelphia

-Philadelphia’s population is not only fast-growing but also diverse.
+Philadelphia’s population is not only fast-growing but diverse.
 As of 2015, about 42% of the residents of Philadelphia were African-American.
 Around 13% were Hispanic or Latino.
 It is illegal for your employer to discriminate against you based on your race.
-Even though it is illegal, race discrimination does still occur on the job If you believe that you have been subjected to race discrimination, it is important to consult an experienced employment litigator.
-At Phillips & Associates, our Philadelphia race discrimination lawyers may be able to help you recover damages.
+Even though it is illegal, racial discrimination does still occur on the job.
+If you believe that you have been subjected to racial discrimination, it is important to consult an experienced employment litigator.
+At Phillips & Associates, PLLC, our Philadelphia racial discrimination attorneys may be able to help you recover damages.

 Workplace race discrimination is forbidden in Pennsylvania under Section 1981, Title VII of the Civil Rights Act of 1964, the Pennsylvania Human Relations Act, and the Philadelphia Fair Practices Ordinance.
 Employers are not allowed to treat employees differently based on actual or perceived race, color, or ethnicity.